nearit/Android-UI-Bindings/docs/CONTENT.md

 ![NearIT-UI content dialog](content.png)

-If the user taps on the button, the link will be open: some types of link will be managed by a specific app, if that app is installed (e.g. a Facebook link).
+When the user taps on the button, the link will be opened: some types of link will be managed by a specific app, if that app is installed (e.g. a Facebook link).

 Optionally, you can display the content in your custom Activity by adding a Fragment to it.
 You can get a Fragment via another builder: